 The front and rear tires should be of the same make and design, otherwise the handling characteristics of the vehicle may be different, which could lead to an accident.

 After extensive tests, only the tires listed below have been approved for this model by Yamaha.

-Front tire:

-Size:

-2.50-14 4PR

-Manufacturer/model:

-CHEN SHIN/C-803-2

-Rear tire:

-Size:

-3.00-12 4PR

-Manufacturer/model:

-CHEN SHIN/C-803-2
+Front tire: Size: 2.50-14 4PR Manufacturer/model: CHENG SHIN/C-803 Rear tire: Size: 3.00-12 4PR Manufacturer/model: CHENG SHIN/C-803

 - Have a Yamaha dealer replace excessively worn tires.
 Operating the motorcycle with excessively worn tires decreases riding stability and can lead to loss of control. - The replacement of all wheeland brake-related parts, including the tires, should be left to a Yamaha dealer, who has the necessary professional knowledge and experience. - It is not recommended to patch a punctured tube.
-If unavoidable, however, patch the tube very carefully and replace it as soon as possible with a highquality product. - Ride conservatively after changing a tire since the tire must seat itself on the rim properly.
-Failure to allow proper seating may cause tire failure, which may result in damage to the motorcycle and injury to the rider.
+If unavoidable, however, patch the tube very carefully and replace it as soon as possible with a highquality product.